Back to guides

 Quick Answer

-An Azure Architecture Assessment should explain whether the current Azure and AI work is ready for more funding, build work, or governance.
+An Azure Architecture Assessment tells your team whether the current Azure and AI work is ready to move into production, governance, or further build, and what to fix first if it is not.

-The assessment should cover cost, governance, landing zone structure, security architecture, AI readiness, ownership, and implementation scope.
-It should end with priorities, owners, risks, recommendations, and the work the team can approve.
+The assessment covers cost, governance, landing zone structure, security architecture, AI readiness, ownership, and implementation scope.
+It ends with priorities, owners, risks, recommendations, and the next action your team can approve.

 A useful assessment tells the team what to fund, fix, build, or govern.